 It is not just the product or component that is the output of the manufacturing process.
 There are a number of different process outputs produced.

-- Yield – in basic terms, the yield is the proportion of correct items (conforming to specifications) you get out of a process compared to the number of raw items (or equivalent) you put into it.
+Yield – in basic terms, the yield is the proportion of good items (conforming to specifications) you get out of a process compared to the number of raw items (or equivalent) you put into it.
+If we simplify it, it would look like this:

 So an example calculation for yield would be: